Lead Solder and Lead-Free Solder Standards

 GEIA Lead Free Solder Standards

 GEIA-STD-0005-1 is the performance standard for aerospace electronics with lead free solder.
-GEIA-STD-0005-1 has been ANSI approved, and it was last revised in 2012.
+GEIA-STD-0005-1 has been ANSI approved.

 IEC Lead Free Solder Standards